 Dysphagia is the medical term for swallowing difficulties.

-The patients have difficulty moving the food from the mouth to the stomach.
-The swallowing process is usually long, accompanied with or without pains, and in severe cases, the patients cannot swallow at all.
+Patients with dysphagia have difficulty moving the food from the mouth to the stomach.
+The swallowing process is usually prolonged, may be accompanied with pain, and in severe cases, the patients cannot swallow at all.

 The specific symptoms are: